 It all started last year when I was a stay at home mom for a good, 6+ months.
 It was my first time since I was 15 years old, where I didn’t have a job, my own money, friends, or family around, and living on the other side of the world.

-I definitely had the mommy blues and I was in desperate search of human connection.
-I needed someone to not only listen to, but to talk to as well.
+I definitely had the mommy blues and was in desperate search of human connection.
+Not only did I need someone to listen to, but to talk to as well.
 I was in search of friends.

 I spent my days on YouTube, getting to know people who shared their daily lives online through videos and reading hundreds of lifestyle blogs where they shared stories and beautiful photos.

 I felt like I got to know some of these people on a deeper level than some of my “non virtual” friends lol…